 WHO WE ARE

 She Has A Name is a 501(c)(3) nonprofit organization committed to engaging the community, strengthening partner organizations, and equipping survivors through workforce development.
 We join together declaring that survivors of human trafficking have a name, a nobility, and a narrative.
-Our 2017 Annual Report is a helpful resource in learning more about who we are as an organization.
+Our 2018 Impact Report is a helpful resource in learning more about who we are as an organization.